ethanfuerst/nba-dashboard/README.md

   - [x] clean up the logic behind what get_year() returns
 - [ ] why are there so many blowouts this year? - create new .py file and dig in to it
 - [ ] dig in to ppfta, ppfga, pp3pa on player_games.py
+- [ ] create class with all player/team data